vikasrohra/Dance-Home-Page/README.md

 ## About this project
  - This project is basically a landing web page for a poduct designer, developed with HTML, CSS and media queries.
- - It took me around `10 hrs` to complete this project.
+ - It took me around `3 to 4 hrs` to complete this project.

 <br />